Point Guard College

 Coaches always tell their players to communicate on the court, but most players don’t know what to say and resort to useless ‘chatter.’
 At PGC, we teach players exactly what to say and how to say it.

-Each summer, thousands of high school and college players attend Point Guard College – but this camp is not for every player.
+Each summer, thousands of high school and college players attend Point Guard College — but it’s not for every player.

 Note: We highly recommend attending Playmaker College and/or Scoring College prior to attending Point Guard College, if possible.